Data-drone/timeseries_replay/Notes/Planning_Notes.md

 Starting a job:
 - start timestamp
 - end timestamp
-- replay rate
+- replay rate - need to rethink I bit I think it is right to use it as a batch size
-- batch_size
+- batch_size - using replay rate as the batch size for now

 2)
 Publisher to console log for now?